yetke7/ObjectSegmentationThesis/README.md

 	pip install -r requirements.txt

-## Object segmentation with AmazonArmbench
+## Object segmentation on AmazonArmbench

 To run the sam2 unseen segmenation execute the command: